Pressing L2 trigger also register pressing up

 This controller uses Bluetooth 4.0 so you will need a USB adapter that supports Bluetooth 4.0 (4.0 LE receiver recommended to reduce power draw).
 However, if you find your controller doesn’t like non LE adapters a LE adapter must be used.

 The DS4 registers as a Standard HID Device when plugged into a PC.
 However, it only natively supports DirectInput games.
 Xinput games will require emulation of this mode to use this controller.
-This doesn't work games that expect a real Xbox controlelr, but it does work on the vast majority.
-Many newer titles now include DirectInput and Xinput support.
+This may not work for games that expect a real Xbox controller, but will work on the vast majority of newer games.
+Most modern titles increasingly include DirectInput and Xinput support

 The user of a DS4 on a PC should be aware certain features of the DS4 only work with the Sony Bluetooth adapter and are NOT part of the HID Device class.
 These features are: